|

 not possible

-to combine or compare raw data from two
+to combine or compare raw data from other

-different brands of radiometer, or even models from
+brands of radiometer, or even models from the same

 conducted by Gehrmann et al (see references 18